 Outside of the School of Architecture, Vittoria has worked with the Syracuse City School District as a facilitator for Courageous Conversations on Race Initiative (CCRI).
 The goal of CCRI and the Syracuse City School District is to close the educational gap that exists between racially diverse children in the school district by providing insight on how and why the educational gap exists.
-Included discussion of cultural and racial issues.

 She has also facilitated dialogue circles within the University’s Courageous Conversations on Race and Ethnicity (CARE) program.
-She is certified as county-wide dialogue trainer for CARE - a six-week inter-group dialogue program that brings together small groups of interested students to exchange views that result in greater awareness about issues and experiences across diverse cultural, ethnic, and racial groups.
+She is certified as a county-wide dialogue trainer for CARE - a six-week inter-group dialogue program that brings together small groups of interested students to exchange views that result in greater awareness about issues and experiences across diverse cultural, ethnic, and racial groups.